fractalbass/data_science/_posts/2017-10-10-data_science_22.markdown

 The mid-afternoon session that I attend was on using blockchain in health care.
 I had come across blockchain in the past, but it was good to have an overview of the technology again.
 Mike Jacobs did an excellent job of explaining the technology.
 I particularly appreciated his approach to looking at blockchain as it has evolved over time, and separating it from the cryptocurrency Bitcoin.
 Bitcoin uses blockchain, but it is a common misconception to say that the two are the same thing.
 Mike did a good job of explaining how bitcoin is an implementation of the combination of cryptocurrency and blockchain.

-As part of his presentation, Mike offered a chart that shows some of the uses of blockchain in health care and beyond.
+As part of his presentation, Mike offered a chart that shows some of the potential applications of blockchain in health care and beyond.
 (Please excuse the top of the head of the individual in front of me.)

 ![Blockchain Use Cases]({{ site.url }}/images/blockchain_uses.jpg)
 (Copyright Optum, Inc. 2017.
 Used by permission.)